Uranium in Niger

 Imouraren

 The Imouraren project is a €1.9 billion investment, and Orano has also agreed to spend €6 million per year on health, education, training, transport and access to water and energy for local people.
 Orano was aiming for initial production in 2014, ramping up to 5000 tU/yr for 35 years.
-Production is expected to be 5000 tU/yr for 35 years from late 2013.
-It will be the largest mining project ever undertaken in Niger, the largest open pit uranium mine in Africa, and the largest anywhere to use heap leaching – on a 42-hectare pad.
 The deposit covers 8 km by 2.5 km and Orano lists 213,700 tonnes of uranium reserves at 0.07%U, plus 62,500 tU indicated resources.
 Orebody depth is between 100 and 150 metres and maximum thickness is 60 m.
-At full production, the project’s acid heap leaching facility will process 20,000 tonnes of ore per day with an expected 85% rate of recovery.

 Excavation of the first pit was under way in mid-2012, but labour disputes put the schedule in sufficient doubt for the government to warn the company that delays were unacceptable.
-Areva agreed to pay the government €35 million to support security at the site.
-In May 2014, with current uranium prices not sufficient to justify mining of the deposit, the government and Areva agreed to set up a joint strategic committee which will determine when mining should start – possibly not until about 2020 or when COMINAK resources are depleted.
-Almost €1 billion in capital expenditure is still required, and 4 billion tonnes of ore and overburden will need to be moved over the life of the mine.
+Areva (now Orano) agreed to pay the government €35 million to support security at the site.
+In May 2014, with uranium prices not sufficient to justify mining of the deposit, the government and Areva (now Orano) agreed to set up a joint strategic committee to determine when mining should start.
+Almost €1 billion in capital expenditure was still required, and 4 billion tonnes of ore and overburden will need to be moved over the life of the mine.

 In 2015-16 Orano recorded €194 million and then €316 million impairment charges on the project, writing it down to €348 million.